Torkild Rieber: Ties to Spanish and German fascists

 In 1936, Rieber commissioned several oil tankers from the Deutsche Werft shipyard in Hamburg, Germany, in return for oil.
 The Skandinavia tanker was not complete before the outbreak of World War II in September 1939.
 Although the United States was neutral, the Germans did not want to release a tanker that could be used to supply their enemies.
 Rieber flew to Berlin to negotiate with the German naval officials.
 He was successful, and Admiral Erich Raeder allowed the tanker to sail under the flag of Panama to ship oil to neutral countries.
 In December 1939, Rieber and Hermann Göring made a tour of factories in Germany.
 They were flown by Pete Clausen, a Pan American Airlines pilot.
 Rieber continued to ship Colombian oil to Germany, despite the British embargo.
 According to a German secret service report, Rieber was "absolutely pro-German ... a sincere admirer of the Führer."

 Rieber met Field Marshal Hermann Göring in 1940 and was given a message from Adolf Hitler to President Roosevelt, inviting him to support Berlin's plan for a European Union, led by Germany, which would open its doors to the United States.
 Roosevelt rejected the offer.
 Rieber also talked with the German agent Gerhardt Alois Westrick, who was gathering information about American armaments and intentions concerning the European war.
 After the fall of France, Westrick threw a celebratory party at the Waldorf Astoria New York hotel on 26 June 1940, attended by senior executives of IT&T, General Motors and Ford as well as by Rieber.
 Westrick posed as a trade official and made much of the huge trade potential with the new German empire once Britain had been defeated, which would soon be accomplished.
 Westrick also met with Rieber at his head office in the Chrysler Building.
 The British secret service disclosed this to the American press, causing an uproar.

 Publicity about Captain Rieber's pro-Nazi views began to threaten Texaco's sales.
 After a stormy meeting in August 1940, the Texaco board of directors forced Rieber to resign.
-In July 1940, Life Magazine had published a lengthy profile of Rieber.
-Reporting his resignation in the 26 August 1940 issue, Life portrayed him as an innocent victim whose only errors had been to dine with Westrick and lend him a Texas Co. car.
+In July 1940, Life magazine had published a lengthy profile of Rieber.
+Reporting his resignation in the 26 August 1940 issue, Life whitewashed his support of the Nazis, portraying him as an innocent victim whose only errors had been to dine with Westrick and lend him a Texas Co. car.